mateusmed/shell/deno/deno.md

 Deno can run typescript natively

-for wsl you need to install unzip:
+for WSL you need to install unzip:
 ```
 sudo apt-get install unzip -y
 ```